There is nothing intrinsically wrong with gratification,

 fulfillment and pleasure seeking, but we are meant to

 be more than just mere pleasure seekers. - Site author

 Everyone has an agenda, their own agenda that is

-directed toward or related to their own fulfillment, even God.
-Having a
+directed toward or related to their own fulfillment; of course, even God has

 self and being an individual.
 It is part and parcel of

 soul or psychological makeup and the way we are made.
 We just can't legitimately construe that

 there is anything wrong with this along with wanting to maximize our own